foo123/modelview.js/manual.md

 // render view on actual DOM (immediately or deferred)
 // .render is also called internally by view auto-update methods view.render( [Boolean immediate=false] );

+// directly add node at index position of parentNode (this method is compatible with general morphing routines) view.addNode( parentNode, nodeToAdd, atIndex );

+// directly move node at index position of same parentNode (this method is compatible with general morphing routines) view.moveNode( parentNode, nodeToMove, atIndex );

+// directly remove node (this method is compatible with general morphing routines) view.removeNode( nodeToRemove );

+// update internal key maps for dynamically added or to-be-removed node, when using text-only livebind view.updateMap( node, action='add'|'remove' );